As a logical consequence of the prolonged economic downturn it appears that participation in the federal food stamp program is continuing to rise.

 In fact, household participation has been climbing so steadily that it has far surpassed the last peak set as a result of the immediate fallout following hurricane Katrina.

-The latest data released by the Department of Agriculture shows that in July, an additional 560,873 new recipients were added to the food stamps program, an increase of 16.69% on a year-over-year basis, while household participation increased 19.53%.
+The latest data released by the Department of Agriculture shows that in July, 161,019 recipients were added to the food stamps program (latest several months effected by disaster assistance), while participation continued to increased 8.39% on a year-over-year basis and household participation increased 10.41%.

 Individual participation as a ratio of the overall civilian non-institutional population has increased 7.58% over the same period.